 - Explicit WAF policies: enable/ tune managed rules, add app-specific virtual patching, and monitor false positives.

-- Logging & visibility: ensure edge logs are ingested into your SIEM; correlate with origin logs for full coverage.
+- Ensure edge logs are ingested into your SIEM; correlate with origin logs for full coverage.

-- Periodic validation: rerun Edgewatch passive checks and, if needed, Professional WAF tests after rule or architecture changes.
+- Rerun Edgewatch passive checks and, if needed, Professional WAF tests after rule or architecture changes.